PUMA CANYON ECOLOGICAL RESERVE

 Hiking and Usage Tips

-No drone usage, shooting, hunting, motorized vehicles, bikes, camping, or collecting of any plants, animals or other materials in the Reserve.
+12. No fires, drone usage, shooting, hunting, motorized vehicles, bikes, camping, or collecting of any plants, animals or other materials in the Reserve.

 For helpful tips on how to be responsible outdoors, click on these link logos provided.